lyteword/chspurgeon-tod/volume-7/psalm-127.md

 **Verse 1.** (*first part* ).—Illustrate the principles:

-1\.In building up character.
+1\.
+In building up character.

-2\.In constructing plans of life and of work.
+2\.
+In constructing plans of life and of work.

-3\.In framing schemes of happiness.
+3\.
+In framing schemes of happiness.

-4\.In rearing a hope of eternal life.
+4\.
+In rearing a hope of eternal life.

-5\.In raising and enlarging the church.— *J. F.*
+5\.
+In raising and enlarging the church.— *J. F.*

 **Verses 1-2.**

-1\.What we may not expect: namely, God to work without our building, watching, etc.
+1\.
+What we may not expect: namely, God to work without our building, watching, etc.

-2\.What we may expect: Failure if we are without God.
+2\.
+What we may expect: Failure if we are without God.

-3\.What we should not do: Fret, worry, etc.
+3\.
+What we should not do: Fret, worry, etc.

-4\.What we may do: So trust as to rest in peace.
+4\.
+What we may do: So trust as to rest in peace.

 **Verse 2.** (with Ps 126:2).
 The labour of the law contrasted with the laughter of the gospel.

 **Verse 2.** *The bread of sorrows.*

-1\.When God sends it, it is good to eat it.
+1\.
+When God sends it, it is good to eat it.

-2\.When we bake it ourselves, it is vain to eat it.
+2\.
+When we bake it ourselves, it is vain to eat it.

-3\.When the devil brings it, it is deadly meat.
+3\.
+When the devil brings it, it is deadly meat.

 **Verse 2.** (*last clause* ).—Blessings that come to us in sleep.

-1\.Renewed health and vigour of body.
+1\.
+Renewed health and vigour of body.

-2\.Mental repose and refreshment.
+2\.
+Mental repose and refreshment.

-3\.Sweeter thoughts and holier purposes.
+3\.
+Sweeter thoughts and holier purposes.

-4\.Providential gifts.
+4\.
+Providential gifts.
 The rains fall, the fruits of the earth grow and ripen, the mill wheel goes round, the ship pursues her voyage, etc., while we slumber.
-Often when we are doing nothing for ourselves God is doing most.— *W. H. J.P.*
+Often when we are doing nothing for ourselves God is doing most.— *W. H. J. P.*

 **Verse 2.** (*last clause* ).
 See "Spurgeon's Sermons," No. 12: "The Peculiar Sleep of the Beloved."